tweag/asterius/ROADMAP.md

 ### P1 features

-* A separate `hbinaryen` package to provide raw bindings to the `binaryen` project.
+* A separate `binaryen` package to provide raw bindings to the `binaryen` project.
-* A separate `wasm-toolkit` package to provide a Haskellish IR wrapping `hbinaryen`, also providing simple utilities like simulating tail-calls, linking multiple modules, eliminating dead code, etc.
+* A separate `wasm-toolkit` package to provide a Haskellish IR wrapping `binaryen`, also providing simple utilities like simulating tail-calls, linking multiple modules, eliminating dead code, etc.

 ### P2 features